 - Are your expectations realistic in terms of what you started with?

-We would always advise going back to your original surgeon if they are a FRACS qualified Specialist Plastic Surgeon.
+Of course, we would always advise going back to your original surgeon IF they are a FRACS qualified Specialist Plastic Surgeon.

 Further Reading – Medical References

 - Firstly, American Society of Plastic Surgeons.
 November 2018.
 What is breast implant removal surgery? [online] Available from: https://www.plasticsurgery.org/cosmetic-procedures/breast-implant-removal [accessed 22 November 2018]